Medications for Motor Symptoms

 Monoamine oxidase (MAO)-B inhibitors decrease the normal activity of an enzyme -- monoamine oxidase -- that breaks down dopamine after it completes its activity in the brain.
 These drugs allow the available dopamine (made by remaining dopamine-producing cells) to function for a longer period of time.

-These medications can be taken alone and, when prescribed in this manner, are most often used to treat mild symptoms in earlier stages of disease.
-In mid to later stages, they are typically coupled with levodopa and/or dopamine agonists to boost these drugs' effects.
-In these situations, MAO-B inhibitors may decrease levodopa requirements while simultaneously increasing the total daily "on" time (without symptoms) and lessening "off" time (with symptoms).
+Depending on the specific MAO-B inhibitor, the medication can be taken alone (i.e., "monotherapy") or added to levodopa and other Parkinson's therapies.
+Azilect (rasagiline) is the only MAO-B inhibitor approved as a monotherapy for PD and, when prescribed in this manner, is most often used to treat mild symptoms in earlier stages of disease.
+In mid to later stages, MAO-B inhibitors are typically coupled with levodopa and sometimes also even dopamine agonists to boost these drugs' effects.
+In these situations, they may even decrease levodopa requirements while simultaneously increasing the total daily "on" time (when symptoms are controlled) and lessening "off" time (when symptoms are present).

-MAO-B inhibitors may offer a mild symptomatic benefit in mild Parkinson's and, therefore, could be an option for those who wish to delay or avoid dopaminergic therapy (levodopa and dopamine agonists) for any reason.
-In some people, they can lessen fatigue and depression as well, although antidepressant effects are usually seen at higher dosages than those used to treat Parkinson's.
+Azilect (rasagiline) may offer a mild symptomatic benefit when taken alone in mild Parkinson's and, therefore, could be an option for those who wish to delay or avoid dopaminergic therapy (levodopa and dopamine agonists) for any reason.
+In some people, certain MAO-B inhibitors can lessen fatigue and depression as well, although antidepressant effects are usually seen at higher dosages than those used to treat Parkinson's.

 Cons and Complications

-Potential side effects of MAO-B inhibitors include flu-like symptoms, joint pain and blood pressure changes.
-Selegiline also may cause insomnia or hallucinations, both of which are more likely to occur in elderly people.
+Potential side effects of Azilect (rasagiline) and Eldepryl/Zelapar (selegiline) include flu-like symptoms, joint pain and blood pressure changes.
+Selegiline also may cause insomnia or hallucinations, both of which are more likely to occur in older people and/or those in later phases of Parkinson's.
+Xadago (safinamide) may cause dyskinesia (uncontrolled involuntary movement), falls, nausea or insomnia.

-MAO-B inhibitors also pose a risk for a rare, but potentially severe, reaction -- "serotonin syndrome" -- when taken with certain drugs, including (but not limited to) some antidepressants, muscle relaxants and pain medications, as well as over-the-counter (OTC) cough, cold and allergy therapies.
-Serotonin syndrome can be characterized by muscle rigidity, increased tremor and exaggerated reflexes (hyperreflexia), high blood pressure and heart rate, sweating, diarrhea, fever, shivering, confusion and agitation.
+All MAO-B inhibitors pose a risk for a rare, but potentially severe, reaction called "serotonin syndrome" when taken with certain drugs.
+These include, but are not limited to, specific antidepressants, muscle relaxants and pain medications, as well as herbal supplments (e.g., St. John's Wort) and over-the-counter (OTC) cough or cold therapies, such as dextromethorphan.
+Serotonin syndrome is characterized by muscle rigidity, increased tremor and reflexes, high blood pressure and heart rate, sweating, diarrhea, fever, shivering, confusion and agitation.

-Also in rare cases -- when taken in higher doses (not often prescribed for PD) and combined with large amounts of tyramine-containing foods (e.g., aged cheeses and cured meats) -- MAO-B inhibitors could cause "hypertensive crisis" (elevated blood pressure).
-Items high in tyramine don't need to be eliminated from the diet, but should probably be eaten in moderation.
-Other than that, MAO-B inhibitors don't have any specific dietary restrictions.
+When taken in high doses (not often prescribed for PD) and combined with large amounts of tyramine-containing foods (e.g., aged cheeses and cured meats), MAO-B inhibitors could also lead to "hypertensive crisis," which is significantly elevated blood pressure.
+This, too, is rare.
+Foods high in tyramine don't need to be eliminated from the diet, but should probably be eaten in moderation.
+MAO-B inhibitors don't present other dietary restrictions.
 (Learn more about MAO-B inhibitors and diet.)

 Examples: Comtan (entacapone), Stalevo (levodopa/carbidopa and Comtan), Tasmar (tolcapone)